crazko/gulp-wp-assets/README.md

 gulp-wp-ass
 ===========

 Simple gulp plugin.
-It creates manifes.json based on style.css.
+It creates manifest.json based on style.css.
 Another alternative to [grunt-wp-rev](https://github.com/raulghm/gulp-wp-rev) for [roots](https://github.com/roots/roots).

 Still in learning process.

 Usage
 -----

-Export to your 'node_modules' folder.
+Export to your `node_modules` folder.

-And add to your 'gulpfile.js':
+And add to your `gulpfile.js`:

 ```javascript
 var wpAssets = require("gulp-wp-assets");